petercoons/Lift-AJAX-Request-Locker/README.md

 1. Import locker.js in your Lift page (preferably in the head)
 2. Assign a special class to the element that will invoke your AJAX request.

- > l_callOnce - Allows one instance of that AJAX call to be invoked once
+  a. l_callOnce - Allows one instance of that AJAX call to be invoked once

- > l_callAndWait - Allows one instance of that AJAX request to be sent at one time.
+  b. l_callAndWait - Allows one instance of that AJAX request to be sent at one time.
 It waits for that call to return, then allows another call.

 Requirements: